Cord Blood Stem Cells, Offering a Life Beyond Cerebral Palsy

 However, for several years, results from clinical trials using cord blood stem cells have shown promising steps toward improving cerebral palsy patient outcomes.
 One such story which has been spreading hope is that of Brodie, one of the first children in Australia to receive sibling cord blood as a treatment for cerebral palsy.

 Brodie was a healthy baby who met all his milestones in his early months.
 But after a while, his parents began to notice some irregularities in his movements and so decided to seek out professional help.
 Following numerous doctor’s visits, Brodie’s family learned he had experienced a stroke while in the womb.

 The stroke affected Brodie’s ability to control his left side, and when he was eighteen months old, he was diagnosed with left hemiplegia cerebral palsy.

-A Promising Future Treatment for 1000s of Children
+A Promising Future Treatment for thousands of Children

 It was on a trip to the doctor’s office while pregnant with his sister that Brenda, Brodie’s mother, saw a brochure that would change her son’s life.
 It was for the first clinical trial in Australia using sibling cord blood to treat twelve children with established cerebral palsy.